As an Amazon Associate I earn from qualifying purchases.

 four different packaged tofu blocks on a white background

-Where Can I Find it in the Grocery Store?
+Where Can I Find Tofu in the Grocery Store?

-With plant-based options becoming more accessible in stores, I’ve found that you can typically find a variety of tofu easily in the refrigerated plant-based section.
-These sections are usually found near the fresh vegetables/fruits area or the dairy cheese/egg section.
-If you have trouble finding it in your local grocery store, you can always ask an employee that should be able to look up the brand and guide you to the right aisle/section.
+You can typically find a variety of tofu in the refrigerated plant-based section.
+These sections are usually near the fresh vegetables/fruits, or the dairy cheese/egg section.
+If you have trouble finding it in your local grocery store, ask an employee who should be able to look up the brand and guide you to the right aisle/section.
 Another great place to find more variety is at your local Asian or international supermarket!

 four different packaged tofu blocks on a white background